JNicoVM/dataStore_practice/README.txt

-This is project to investigate how to use dataStore by better practices
+This is project ist for us investigate how to use dataStore by better practices